 Yes!
 Waterbirth has been associated with several benefits including a lower need for pain medicine, a lower rate of episiotomy correlating with a higher incidence of an intact perineum.
 For more information about the safety of waterbirth, click HERE.

 Evidence shows that statistically, out of hospital birth is safe for healthy, low risk women.
 Occasionally, problems do arise during pregnancy or labor despite our best efforts, and a consultation or transfer of care may be recommended.
-In the event of a transfer of care during pregnancy, all of the mother’s current medical records will be provided to the practitioner of her choice.
-If the transfer is occurring during labor and is not an emergency (ie., prolonged labor, desire for pain medications), we will provide all relevant information on the mother’s current condition and birthing situation to whichever hospital she would prefer to transfer to.
+In the event of a transfer of care during pregnancy, all of the mother’s current medical records will be provided to the hospital practitioner of her choice or one to whom we refer.
+If the transfer is occurring during labor and is not an emergency (ie., prolonged labor, desire for pain medications), we will provide all relevant information on the mother’s current condition and birthing situation to the hospital.
 In the event of an emergency or a complication arises that is beyond our scope of practice, an ambulance would be called and the mother transferred to the nearest appropriate hospital.
-All families are given an Emergency Transfer Plan worksheet which we keep in your chart.
-The midwives facilitate smooth transfers by calling ahead so that the hospital is ready to receive the woman with her health records faxed to the provided number.
+The midwives facilitate smooth transfers by calling ahead so that the hospital is ready to receive the patient.

 Most women who have had a previous Cearean Section are capable of having a vaginal birth in subsequent pregnancies.
 Cesarean delivery leaves a scar on the uterus and thus, creates an area that is weaker than normal.
 Studies show that in 0.2-1.5% of cases, this can result in uterine rupture, which is quite rare.
 Maintaining healthy habits (ie., good diet, no smoking) and allowing a year to heal after surgery before becoming pregnant again all help keep this risk low.